Categories

 Since flat glass boasts superior clarity, it allows for a higher degree of light to pass through it.
 Using windows made of flat glass allows a healthy amount of natural light to permeate into your homes or offices and makes them bright and cheery.

-If you love glass but your home or office is in direct line of solar glare, fret not!
-Flat glass is available in several tints and shades, with an ability to produce a diverse range of translucencies.
-You can choose among bronze, grey, green, blue, etc. Tinted annealed glass allows a comfortable amount of natural light to shower through but acts as a solid barrier between you and the glare to keep you safe from ultraviolet (UV) rays as well infrared (IR) rays.
+If you love glass but your home or office is in the direct line of solar glare, you don’t need to worry!
+Flat glass is available in several tints and shades, with the ability to produce a diverse range of translucencies.
+You can choose between bronze, grey, green, blue, etc. Tinted annealed glass allows a comfortable amount of natural light to shower through and helps reduce ultraviolet (UV) rays and infrared (IR) radiation, depending on the tint and thickness.

-The process of manufacturing flat glass leaves no waste and is environment-friendly.
+The process of manufacturing flat glass generates minimal waste and is environment friendly.
 All the extra glass shards that get trimmed off go back in the furnace to be recycled.
 This makes the entire process sustainable.

-Flat glass can be made to order in various dimensions and densities, which is awarding it with new and unique applications.
-For example, with modern advancements, manufacturers have now started producing ultra-thin float glass that has applications in televisions, computer, and mobile phone hardware.
+Flat glass can be made to order in various dimensions and densities, which is enabling new and diverse applications.
+For example, with modern advancements, manufacturers have now started producing ultra-thin float glass that has applications in televisions, computers, and mobile phone hardware.

 The Bottom Line

 Looking for flat glass for your next project?
-Turn to AIS Glass for all your glass-related needs.
-We are a subsidiary of the leading glass manufacturer in India – Asahi India Glass Limited – and provide end-to-end glass-related services for over three decades.
-Rely on our team of professionally-trained technicians to help you select the right glass for your home or office.
+Turn to AIS for all your glass-related needs.
+As one of the top glass manufacturing companies in India, we provide end-to-end glass solutions backed by over three decades of expertise.
+Rely on our team of professionally trained technicians to help you select the right glass for your home or office.

 So, what are you waiting for?
 Get in touch with us today!